What is childhood nephrotic syndrome?

 Most children will have problems only with swelling.
 However, a child with the nephrotic syndrome can develop a serious infection in the belly or blood clots in the legs.
 Both of these require immediate medical attention.

 What can parents do?

 Much of your child's care will be provided by you.
-Pay attention to your child's health, but do not overprotect the child.
+Pay attention to your child's health, but do not overprotect your child.
 Your child needs to continue his or her usual activities, such as attending school and seeing friends.
-You should continue to treat this child like all other children in the family.
+You should continue to treat your child like all other children in the family.